mbdavid/LiteDB/README.md

 # LiteDB v5

-> What can be expected in v5?
-Lot of changes...
+> What's new in v5?

 - New Storage Engine
     - New WAL (Write-Ahead Logging) for fast durability